• Home

 • Subscribe

-You know the one.
-(Because there really was only one.)
-Well, Mr. B, Em and I jumped on it and took our first walk across our newest bridge – Tilikum Crossing, Bridge of the People.
+Mr. B, Em and I jumped on it and took our first walk across Portland's newest bridge – Tilikum Crossing, Bridge of the People.

 Tilikum Crossing, the country’s first car-free pedestrian and transit bridge. | The Good Hearted Woman